Lstsk/TourismApp/README.md

 This project is licensed under the [Your License Name] - see the [LICENSE](link_to_license_file) file for details.

-## Acknowledgments

-We would like to thank the following:

-- [Any third-party libraries, tools, or resources you used]
-- [Any specific individuals or organizations you want to acknowledge]

 ## Contact Information

-For any inquiries, reach out to [Your Name] at [your_email@example.com].
+For any inquiries, reach out to me at carslin3@gmail.com.

 ---